SchemaPlus/schema_plus_views/README.md

 # SchemaPlus::Views

-SchemaPlus::Views adds support for ceating and dropping views in ActiveRecord migrations, as well as querying views.
+SchemaPlus::Views adds support for creating and dropping views in ActiveRecord migrations, as well as querying views.

 SchemaPlus::Views is part of the [SchemaPlus](https://github.com/SchemaPlus/) family of Ruby on Rails extension gems.